 We left early, got fuel in Ravensthorpe and then stopped for lunch at the Katanning all ages playground.
 If you’ve never been here, book it in; this place is absolutely astounding.

-A short drive North West lands you at Queerearrup Lake, a free camp on the skirts of the lake itself.
+A short drive North West lands you at Queerearrup Lake, a free camping location on the skirts of the lake itself.
 Arriving, we were a bit unsure of what to expect, but were pleasantly surprised.

 About Queerearrup Lake